Ten More Turnips from the Tip: Background

 The album came to be after Ian Dury's second wife Sophy found a list of songs under the title 'Ten More Turnips from the Tip' among her husband's papers.
 The list, described as 'almost like a will' by Blockheads keyboardist Mick Gallagher in Ian Dury & The Blockheads: Song By Song, included four tracks recorded at RAK Studios in October 1999 amidst other titles that presumably included some that were not recorded.
-Sophy gave this list to Chaz Jankel and gave her blessing for the Blockheads to finish the album.
+Sophy gave this list to Chaz Jankel and gave her approval for the Blockheads to finish the album.
 However, it is unlikely the final album corresponds to this list as the Blockheads were only allowed limited access to Dury's songs by his estate and many of the songs were revamped tracks from the early 1990s with additional overdubs by the Blockheads.
 "Dance Little Rude Boy" would have definitely been on the list though as it was one of the songs recorded at RAK (it would later be released as a single).

 An initially sceptical Laurie Latham was brought in to produce the album's assembly.
 Latham had worked on a good number of Ian Dury's albums, including all of his Stiff Records work.
 Although Latham disliked albums of out-takes and demos put together after the artist's death (a common occurrence in the music business) he was eventually won over by the quality of the songs.
 Latham is responsible for a number of small edits to the songs, for instance, he swapped the beginning for the ending on "Cowboys" and added the small sound bite of Dury sipping tea on "The Ballad of the Sulphate Strangler".